Home

 About Harriet Smart

-Harriet Smart was born and brought up in Birmingham.
-She attended the University of St Andrews, specialising in the architecture and applied arts of the eighteenth and nineteenth centuries.
-She also holds an MA in TV screenwriting.
+I was born and brought up in Birmingham.
+I attended the University of St Andrews, specialising in the architecture and applied arts of the eighteenth and nineteenth centuries.
+I also have an MA in TV screenwriting.

-Harriet Smart's historical novels, all published by Headline, are: A GARLAND OF VOWS ('an extremely promising first historical novel' The Sunday Times), GREEN GROW THE RUSHES ('Smart's characters have a feel of authentic life and move in and out of a backdrop which cunningly incorporates political change, trade union rebellion, suffragette noise and good food' The Sunday Times), THE DAUGHTERS OF BLANE, THE LARK ASCENDING, and THE WILD GARDEN.
-She was shortlisted for the The Sunday Times Young Writer of the Year Award in 1992.
+My early novels were published by Headline: A Garland of Vows ('an extremely promising first historical novel' - The Sunday Times), Green Grow the Rushes ('Smart's characters have a feel of authentic life and move in and out of a backdrop which cunningly incorporates political change, trade union rebellion, suffragette noise and good food' - The Sunday Times), The Daughters of Blane, The Lark Ascending, and The Wild Garden.
+I was shortlisted for the The Sunday Times Young Writer of the Year Award in 1992.

-Harriet is creative director of Anthemion Software, and co-designed Anthemion's acclaimed writing toolkit, Writer's Café.
+I am creative director of Anthemion Software, and co-designed Anthemion's acclaimed writing toolkit, Writer's Café, and the ebook editor Jutoh.

-Harriet is married to Dr Julian Smart, technical director of Anthemion Software.
-Julian is the founder of the wxWidgets project, a construction kit for applications that run on a variety of computer platforms.
+I am married to Dr Julian Smart, technical director of Anthemion Software.
+Julian is the founder of the wxWidgets project, a construction kit for applications that run on a variety of computer platforms, and we have collaborated on Emma Vernon's Northminster Ghost Stories: a spin-off book in the Northminster world.

 About my books

-When you read a Harriet Smart book, you will go on an emotional, sensual journey through the complex lives of characters you really believe in and care about.
+When you read a Harriet Smart book, you will go on an emotional, sensual journey through the complex lives of characters you really believe in and care about, whether it's a mystery, saga, or romance.

 Travel to a castle on a Scottish island in the eighteen-nineties, or to the battlefields of the First World War; visit the dark streets of Regency London or vibrant, contemporary Edinburgh.
 Heart-stopping emotional dilemmas, exciting political drama, the temptations of love - in short, fiction you'll find hard to put down.